kidanger/Drystal/doc/site/tutorials/basics.rst

 graphics.
 Then, we load this spritesheet with :lua:func:`drystal.load_surface` which give us a :lua:class:`.Surface` that we can manipulate.

-For instance, we can set the filter of the surface to :lua:data:`drystal.BILINEAR` in order to get a better surface rendering.

 Finally, we define a table containing the location of the sprites and their size.
 It will be needed later when we will draw the sprites.